 100% grapefruit juice naturally contains a high percentage of water – almost 90 percent.
 It also contains electrolytes, such as potassium, magnesium and calcium (in fortified juice) which can aid in fluid balance.
 100% grapefruit juice can be a good beverage of choice to support fluid balance!

 Water is critical for your health as it is the main component of all cells.
 Water assists in the passage of fluids such as oxygenated blood into the cell and is involved in an abundance of cellular processes.1 Adequate hydration is extremely important for the body to maintain proper function including maintaining body temperature, regulating blood pressure, and transporting nutrients throughout your body.1 Adequate hydration may even support the appearance of healthy skin by improving skin elasticity.2

 Electrolytes include nutrients such as potassium, sodium, magnesium, and calcium.
 In fluids, these nutrients carry an electric charge which allow muscles to contract and nerves to transmit signals.
 Electrolytes are critical for the human body to function.
 Your heart could not beat without them.

 Electrolytes are lost throughout the day with fluid losses, especially with sweat.
-Plain or pure water does not contain electrolytes, so you must replace lost electrolytes by consuming foods that contain these nutrients.
+Plain or pure water contains few if any electrolytes, so you must replace lost electrolytes by consuming foods that contain these nutrients.
 Drinking fluids, such as 100% grapefruit juice, that contain both water and electrolytes may help support hydration.

 Electrolytes In Grapefruit